Current release: wimlib-1.12.0 (released July 29, 2017)

 wimlib fully supports the file contents deduplication or "Single Instance Storage" which is built into the WIM format.
 Each distinct file contents is identified by its SHA-1 message digest and is stored only once in a given WIM archive.
 This is true even if the contents are referenced from multiple WIM images in the same archive, from multiple identical files or hard links, or from multiple file streams such as named data streams.
 When creating or updating a WIM archive, wimlib automatically performs the needed deduplication.
 This capability means that the WIM format and wimlib are useful for incremental backups and for distributing multiple similar directory trees such as operating system images (for example).

 wimlib can also be used to handle ESD (Electronic Software Download) (.esd) archives in addition to WIM (.wim) archives.
-ESD archives are WIM archives that use solid-mode LZMS compression, and so usually have a smaller size than regular WIM archives.
+ESD archives are WIM archives that use solid-mode LZMS compression, and so usually have a significantly smaller size than regular WIM archives.
 However, Microsoft sometimes distributes ESD archives in (partially) encrypted form. wimlib cannot decrypt such archives by itself.

 wimlib includes a C library and a command-line frontend called wimlib-imagex.
 Documentation for wimlib-imagex is included with the downloads, but for convenience it is hosted here as well: